 Having your products sold as a first-party seller through Vendor Central means that, as far as shoppers are concerned, your product is being “sold by Amazon.”
 That seal of approval can provide a boost in consumer confidence that you don’t have as a third-party merchant.

-If you’re selling through Vendor Central you can participate in promotional programs such as Subscribe & Save (Amazon’s subscription service).
-You’re also eligible for Amazon Vine, in which your product is sent to top reviewers before it ever hits the shelves.
+If you’re selling through Vendor Central Amazon offers vendor the option to create enhanced content via Amazon A+ Detail Pages.
+You also have the ability to participate in promotional programs such as Subscribe & Save (Amazon’s subscription service) and Amazon Vine, in which your product is sent to top reviewers before it ever hits the shelves.
 Consumers value what other consumers have to say far more than they do advertisements, so user-generated content can translate into a sales boost.

 Amazon Vendor Central Cons

 Amazon does not strictly follow Minimum Advertised Pricing (MAP) guidelines from manufacturers.
 Amazon can and will adjust retail pricing at any time based on internal data.

 Amazon has very specific and rigid guidelines for filling their purchase orders.
 Vendors that struggle with maintaining stock and/or quickly fulfilling orders open themselves up to significant charge backs.

 Seller Central provides you with significant amounts of consumer data at no charge.
 As a seller you have access to Amazon customer data that can be used for a multiple of purposes.
 While it is strictly prohibited to remarket to Amazon’s customers, that data can be used to better understand who is buying which products and where.

 As the seller, you have the ability to control retail pricing so you are able to maintain established retail pricing for other channel partners.
 Also you are able to automatically match your competitors pricing to stay competitive.